SlinkyPotato/cse4300-os161/README.md

 ## Pre-Install

-**Before delving into this pre-install process, please note that this repository includes all the necessary download files under `docs/downloads`.
-As such, it is safe to ignore specific instructions on downloading external files (install of files is still required).**
+**Before delving into this pre-install process, please note that this repository includes all the necessary Downloads files under `docs/Downloads`.
+As such, it is safe to ignore specific instructions on Downloading external files (install of files is still required).**

 **Note**: These instruction files are also located under `docs/`.

-**Step 1:** Assuming you are using Windows operating system, download [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (or any virtual machine software) for Windows hosts x86/amd64.
+**Step 1:** Assuming you are using Windows operating system, Downloads [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (or any virtual machine software) for Windows hosts x86/amd64.
 Install the virtual machine software.
 Instructions for installing Virtual box are provided under `docs/`.

-**Step 2:** Once you finish installing virtual box, download Ubuntu v11.10 from the following link (Please install this specific version to avoid incompatibility issues with OS161 v1.11.
+**Step 2:** Once you finish installing virtual box, Downloads Ubuntu v11.10 from the following link (Please install this specific version to avoid incompatibility issues with OS161 v1.11.
 Choose not to update Linux while installing.
 Please note that this specific version is not supported anymore, which is fine.)
 	[ubuntu-11.10-desktop-i386.iso](http://www.engr.uconn.edu/~mok11002/public_html/ubuntu-11.10-desktop-i386.iso)

 **Step 3:** Install Ubuntu on the virtual machine.

 **Step 4:** Once Ubuntu is installed on the virtual machine, turn on Ubuntu and set up your own user profile.
-Download the following files within the Ubuntu OS inside your `Download` folder
+Downloads the following files within the Ubuntu OS inside your `Downloads` folder

 * [gettext_0.18.1.1-3ubuntu1_i386.deb](http://www.engr.uconn.edu/~mok11002/public_html/gettext_0.18.1.1-3ubuntu1_i386.deb)
 * [libncurses5-dev_5.9-1ubuntu5_i386.deb](http://www.engr.uconn.edu/~mok11002/public_html/libncurses5-dev_5.9-1ubuntu5_i386.deb)